maplesond/spectre/doc/source/quartet_tools.rst

 * Sarah Bastkowski

-The tools have been reengineered, optimised and integrated into spectre by:
+The tools have been reengineered, optimised and integrated into SPECTRE by:

 * Daniel Mapleson